 But Jesus went to the Mount of Olives.
 Early in the morning He came again into the temple, and all the people were coming to Him; and He sat down and began to teach them.
 The scribes and the Pharisees brought a woman caught in adultery, and having set her in the center of the court, they said to Him, “Teacher, this woman has been caught in adultery, in the very act.
 Now in the Law Moses commanded us to stone such women; what then do You say?”
 They were saying this, testing Him, so that they might have grounds for accusing Him.
 But Jesus stooped down and with His finger wrote on the ground.
 But when they persisted in asking Him, He straightened up, and said to them, “He who is without sin among you, let him be the first to throw a stone at her.”
 Again He stooped down and wrote on the ground.
 When they heard it, they began to go out one by one, beginning with the older ones, and He was left alone, and the woman, where she was, in the center of the court.
 Straightening up, Jesus said to her, “Woman, where are they?
 Did no one condemn you?”
 She said, “No one, Lord.”
 And Jesus said, “I do not condemn you, either.
 Go.
 From now on sin no more.”
 John 8:1-11

 The Jews during the time of the gospel used the law to manipulate and oppress those who were helpless.
 They did these things ostensibly with the mandate to uphold the law.
-Instead, they have abused the power entrusted to them by the community for selfish purposes.
+They have abused the power entrusted to them by the community for selfish purposes.
 For they were set on enriching themselves at the expense of others, and to exalt themselves by oppressing the helpless.
 Jesus came to expose the deceit of the Jews by reinstalling the true spirit of the law: truth and grace.
 He has made known His mission: not to judge the world but to save it (see John 3:17).
 Jesus’s popularity grew because the people saw truth and grace in everything He did.
 For this reason, the Jews sought to entrap and apprehend Him.
 In this episode, the Jews took occasion to lure Jesus into pardoning the adulterous woman so that they could have reason to prosecute Him according to Moses’s law.
 Today’s devotion teaches us: People can only experience God through a community of truth and grace.

 “Teacher, this woman has been caught in adultery, in the very act.”